 Good luck kids!
 Better to spend now and overextend yourself earlier rather than when you’re making money in a full-time job.
 More painful later in life!

-The Discover Student Card and Citi mtvU are a close first a second, one thing I love about the student card is that it’s reward system is the same as the More card, so you’re really getting all of the benefits of Discovers premiere card, but obviously the APR is a bit higher because it is a student card, the student has an APR of 14.99% where as the More cards APR is 11.99%.
+The Discover Student Card and Citi Forward are a close first and second.
+One thing I love about the Discover Student Card is that its reward system is the same as the More card, so you’re really getting all of the benefits of Discover’s premiere card, but obviously the APR is a bit higher because it is a student card.

 @Eric and CreditShout